Segments Turning Red or Purple on Christmas Cactus

 Symptoms

-- segments developing a reddish or purplish tinge, especially at the edges
+- segments developing a reddish, wine, or purplish tinge, especially along the flattened edges and the notches between segment lobes

-- color change most visible on segments facing a bright window
+- color change most pronounced on the side of the plant facing a bright south or west window

 Causes